Readit News logoReadit News

 hansihe commented on Political Bias on X before the 2025 German Federal Election ucd.ie/cs/news/politicalb... · Posted by u/DyslexicAtheist

-Phil_Latio · 6 months ago
+Phil_Latio · a year ago

 Yeah, the endorsement was mentioned - while the assassination attempt was not.